thoratou/sbs-sphinx-doc/tutorial/develop-libraries.rst

 Create a shared library component
 ---------------------------------

-In the same way than the static library, use the create-component target to create the shared library :
+In the same way than the static library, use the :ref:`create-component <target-create-component>` target to create the shared library :

 .. code-block:: console

    > sbs create-component .
 Lib42/Shared 1.0.0 shared

 Then, modify the *sbs.xml* file to add the *LIB_42_BUILD_SHARED_LIBRARY* flag (no value needs to be set).
-This technical flag we help us to create a fully portable shared library.
+This technical flag you help us to create a fully portable shared library.

 .. code-block:: xml